 - Anusol – zinc oxide with balsum peru.
 Provides some topical analgesia

 - Proctosedyl – contains hydrocortisone and cinchocaine (a local anaesthetic).
 Provides topical symptomatic relief

 - 2% diltiazem cream – diltiazem is a calcium channel blocker most commonly taken orally as an anti-hypertensive or for its cardiac effects.
 It is also used topically for anal fissure, and occasionally for haemorrhoids to.
 It may help to reduce the size of the haemorrhoids.
 Thought to reduce anal sphincter tone, which in turn increases blood flow and promotes healing.

 The only definitive treatment is to have the haemorrhoid removed.
 This requires more invasive techniques, which may include:

 - Sclerotherapy – this isan injection into a vein that causes it to dramatically shrink.
 It can also be used on lymphatic drainage vessels.
 It is a common procedure to treat haemorrhoids and varicose veins in adults.
 The vein is injected with a sclerosing agent, which will make the vein immediately shrink.
 Over the next few weeks, the vein tissue will be absorbed by the body.

 - This is particularly effective for treating vein problems because it also helps to sclerose feeder veins, and this prevents recurrence of the problem.
 It is often the preferred treatment for small varicose veins and haemorrhoids.

 - Band ligation – a small band is tied round the vessel and this restricts the blood flow, and the vessel will be absorbed (as seen in treatment of oesophageal varices).

-- This is a tear in the skin that lines the anus below the level of the dentate line.
+- An anal fissure is a tear in the skin that lines the anus below the level of the dentate line.
 It will be painful on defecation.

 - It can be a primary problem in young to middle-aged adults, but also is associated with Crohn’s and UC.